Home Wellness Korea Glow-Up Guide

 Established clinical hub

-Seoul's south-of-the-river district contains the highest density of established dermatology and aesthetic clinics, many located near Gangnam Station and Sinsa Station.
-Gangnam clinics tend to be larger, more institutional, and more experienced with foreign patients.
-English support is widely available in tourist-facing clinics.
-Hotel options include the Park Hyatt Seoul, JW Marriott Dongdaemun, and dedicated medical tourism residences near Gangnam Finance Center.
+Seoul's south-of-the-river district holds the highest density of established dermatology clinics, clustered near Gangnam and Sinsa stations.
+Clinics here tend to be larger, more institutional, and experienced with foreign patients; English support is widely available.
+Hotel anchors include the Park Hyatt Seoul and JW Marriott Dongdaemun.

 Apgujeong & Cheongdam-dong